 Employees move to new roles for better development opportunities and reward packages.
 Organisations must use talent management to show their staff the benefits and opportunities available in terms of learning and development, flexibility, work-life balance and career development.

-For growing organisations who particularly need to make the right hires, we recommend thinking outside of the ‘traditional interview’ and include measures such as competency or exercise-based assessments.
+For growing organisations that particularly need to make the right hires, we recommend thinking outside of the ‘traditional interview’ and include measures such as competency or exercise-based assessments.

 Once a hire has been made, it is important that the individual is on-boarded effectively and experiences a positive workplace culture to ensure a sense of inclusivity that supports their ultimate performance through frequent communication.